adalkiran/distributed-inference/README.md

 #### **Note: Docker Host Operating System**

-After completion of choosen one of options below, this step should be done:
+After completion of chosen one of options below, this step should be done:

 * Edit ```.env``` file.
 * Specify ```HOSTNAME_TAG``` different value to differentiate host metrics in Grafana: